newmen93/termux-ndk/README.md

 ================ Please note!!! ===============

-when you execute the gradle build command finish, some errors will occur, this is because the gradle plugin will download a corresponding aapt2, We need to replace the aapt2, aapt2 in /data/data/com.termux/files/home/.gradle (aapt2-3.6.1-6040484-linux.jar), execute the find command to search for aapt2, for example: find . -type f -name "*aapt2*" extract the jar file, aapt2 in this jar file, replace it with [android-sdk](https://github.com/Lzhiyong/termux-ndk/releases)/build-tools/aapt2, if there are errors, continue to replace！
+when you execute the gradle build command finish, some errors will occur.

+this is because the gradle plugin will download a corresponding aapt2.

+We need to replace the aapt2, aapt2 in /data/data/com.termux/files/home/.gradle (aapt2-3.6.1-6040484-linux.jar)

+execute the find command to search for aapt2, for example: find . -type f -name "*aapt2*"

+extract the jar file, aapt2 in this jar file, replace it with [android-sdk](https://github.com/Lzhiyong/termux-ndk/releases)/build-tools/aapt2,

+if there are errors, continue to replace！